yasufum/spp-tmp/docs/guides/design/spp_controller.rst

 `[1]
 <https://www.openstack.org/summit/vancouver-2018/summit-schedule/events/20826>`_.

 spp-ctl
 -------

 ``spp-ctl`` is designed for managing SPP from several controllers via REST-like APIs for users or other applications.
+It is implemented to be simple and it is stateless.
+Basically, it only converts a request into a command of SPP process and forward it to the process without any of syntax or lexical checking.

 There are several usecases where SPP is managed from other process without user inputs.
 For example, you need a intermediate process if you think of